The Torah of Elohim

 Please do NOT visit this site on שַׁבָּת - Shabbat or on the מוֹעֲדִים Mo’a’dim - Feasts!

-Throughout this site I may use any of the following three versions of the TaNaKh1.
-“Jewish Publication Society (JPS), 2Sefaria.org (SEF), 3.
-“Mechon-Mamre.org” (MEC).
+Throughout this site I may use any of the following three versions of the Tanakh: 1.
+“Jewish Publication Society” (JPS-1917), 2Mechon-Mamre.org (MEC), and 3.
+“Sefaria.org (SEF), three brilliant versions, although JPS-1917 is my preferred version!

 *The Ketuvim - Includes, Poetical books - Psalms, Proverbs, Job, the Megillot, or Scrolls - Song of Solomon, Ruth, Lamentations of Jeremiah, Ecclesiastes, and Esther, prophecy of Daniel, and history of Ezra, Nehemiah, and Chronicles I & II.